Introduction to the two networks

 For a full overview of what this site will eventually become, feel free to also visit our Site Plan.

-There are limitations in the current financial system that make payment services inaccessible to people in many places of the world — not everyone has access to bank accounts, identification, proof of address or are in countries which support the use of modern financial services.
+There are limitations in the current financial system that make payment services inaccessible to people in many places of the world — not everyone has access to bank accounts, identification, proof of address or live in countries which support the use of modern financial services.

 Bitcoin is extensible, it’s not just a payment network #